edoguido/dialogo/README.md

 #### `dialogo.open(content: ModalContent)`

 Opens a new modal with the provided content, resetting the navigation history.
-Accepts React elements, HTML strings, or any DOM elements.
+Accepts any content type - React elements, HTML strings, DOM elements, or any framework objects.

 ```tsx
 // With React